danepowell/mutation-example/README.md

 coverage and 100% mutation score index (MSI).

 The `coverage-only` branch has 100% code coverage and 40% MSI, demonstrating the importance of mutation testing.

+The `errors` branch has code that will cause timeouts and syntax errors in mutation tests.